 Post-sync checks

-CE checks Salesforce for DNC status.
+- AIE checks Salesforce for DNC status.
 DNC status must be either False or blank.
 If DNC status is not False or blank, email will be sent.

 Example of a post-sync check

-CE manual DNC requests
+AIE manual DNC requests